5 Top Tips for asking questions to overcome sales objections

 – “What if we could address your concerns while offering a solution that meets your needs?”

-– “How would your team’s productivity change if this issue were resolved?”
+– “How would your team’s productivity change if this issue were resolved?” - Engage in active listening:

 Active listening is crucial when it comes to overcoming objections.
 Gitomer stresses the importance of attentively listening to prospects, which involves giving them your undivided attention, acknowledging their concerns, and asking clarifying questions.